What is S.O.S. Math?

 What is the Supplemental Instruction Series?

-The Supplemental Instruction (SI) series is a robust schedule of workshops focusing on specific math concepts that challenge most DMA students.
-During the workshop, you will work with other students to solve specific problems that the faculty have identified as "most frequently missed".
-A peer mentor will be present to ensure that the discussion is mathematically accurate and that a positive learning environment is maintained.
+The Supplemental Instruction (SI) series is a schedule of workshops focusing on specific topics important to DMA students.
+During the workshop, you will work with other students to discuss issues or solve frequently missed problems.
+A peer tutor will be present to ensure that the discussion is productive, accurate and positive.

 What is an Extended Math Lab?